 The Corporate Social Responsibility Committee of the Company has been constituted in accordance with the Act.
-At present, Mr. N. Pachisia is the Chairman of the Committee, Mr. C.R.
-Prayag and Mr. K. Ashok, are the Members of the said Committee.
+The committee was duly reconstituted as Mr. N. Pachisia ceased to be a Non-Executive Independent Director of the Company w.e.f.
+8th August, 2024.
+At present, Mr. C.R.
+Prayag is the Chairman of the Committee, Mr. A. Baheti and Mr. K. Ashok, are the Members of the said Committee.
 Mr. Rajat Arora, Company Secretary, acts as the Secretary to the Committee.
-During the year under review, the Corporate Social Responsibility Committee met once i.e. 12th May, 2023.
+During the year under review, the Corporate Social Responsibility Committee did not meet anytime as the requirement of CSR contribution was not applicable on the Company due to inadequacy of profits.